Skip to content

 3. Match rules.
 For each layer, find rules whose trigger matches the current context.

 4. Sticky deny.
-Once any rule emits deny, no subsequent allow rule in any layer can reverse it.
+Once any rule emits deny, no subsequent allow or approval_required rule in any layer can reverse it.

 Workspace: default=allow → effective: allow